-Residents needing relief from the heat are also encouraged to visit other cooled public spaces, such as Coquitlam Public Library (575 Poirier St. and 1169 Pinetree Way), Coquitlam Centre, neighbourhood community organizations, or support local restaurants and businesses who have air conditioned spaces.
+Residents needing relief from the heat are encouraged to visit any civic facility or cooled public spaces such as Coquitlam Public Library (575 Poirier St. and 1169 Pinetree Way), Coquitlam Centre, neighbourhood community organizations, or support local restaurants and businesses who have air conditioned spaces.

-Eagle Ridge and Spani outdoor pools are currently open through pre-registration.
-Register here.
+Details and hours for Eagle Ridge and Spani outdoor pools and our spray parks are here.

 Blue Mountain Spray Park (975 King Albert Ave.)